RedisLabs/redislabs-docs/content/rs/administering/creating-databases/_index.md

     - [**OSS Cluster API**]({{< relref "/rs/administering/designing-production/networking/using-oss-cluster-api.md" >}}) - {{< embed-md "oss-cluster-api-intro.md"  >}}

     - [**Data eviction policy**]({{< relref "/rs/administering/database-operations/eviction-policy.md" >}}) -
-        When the total size of the database reaches its memory limit the database, the database cannot accept new keys.
-You can select a data eviction policy that defines the keys to evict in order to make room for new keys.
-The default eviction policy is `noeviction`.
+        When the total size of the database reaches its memory limit, the database cannot accept new keys.
+You can select a data eviction policy that defines the keys to delete to make room for new keys.

     - [**Replica Of**]({{< relref "/rs/administering/creating-databases/create-active-passive.md" >}}) -
         You can give applications read-only access to replicas of the data that are hosted in different geographical locations or clusters.
 This is called Active-Passive or Replica Of.
 To configure the replication, enable Replica Of and specify the databases to replicate to this database.